alantech/iasql/site/blog/unlisted/beta.md

 ### 🎚️ Moar coverage of AWS services

 Increased AWS service coverage for EC2, CodeDeploy, CodeBuild, CodePipeline, SNS, ACM, Route53 amongst a few others.
+Additionally, we have a new `aws_sdk` module that lets you invoke the AWS SDK directly using PostgreSQL functions with added type safety.

 [See an up-to-date list of covered AWS services &#8594;](https://github.com/iasql/iasql#aws-services-with-significant-api-coverage)